Over seventeen years of website redesign experience, tips you have to pay attention to.

 Use your answers to define your brand identity from its USPs, tone of voice and overall vision to the logo design and chosen colour palette.
 It will give you a solid platform on which to base all activity across your marketing channels.

-5. Mapping for Optimisation
+5. Mapping for Optimisation with your website redesign

 You’ve ticked the creative stuff off your list.
 Are you ready to tackle the technical nitty-gritty?